0vint0/onlinebanking/README.md

        - send notification to another third system about new customer
        - send to client confirmation form
        - activate client
- -Controller: to interact with rest requests
+ - Controller: to interact with rest requests